Xaegir/temp-website/content/english/career/business-development-manager.md

 _Role-specific skills include:_

-* Ambition and grit
+* Project management, analysis, communication, scheduling, controlling and presentation
-* Hands-on experience with DAOs, NFTs, and DeFi
-* Ability to work with crypto data providers such as Nansen, Nonfungibles, DappRadar, and more.
-Ability to execute data queries to build dashboards via platforms like Dune Analytics.
-* Keen quantitative and analytical thinking - great attention to detail, fact-driven, and pragmatic
-* Ability to work autonomously, operationally, hands-on with platform developments, or shift to synthesizing and presenting complex data
+* An highly-attuned observer that pays close attention to pain points and goals of potential clients
+* Strong negotiation ability
+* Ability to understand technical knowledge and familiarity with industry trends
+* Native to social environments and an excellent networker; outgoing and uninhibited
+* Management of people and business relationships, knowledge in organizational design and planning, problem-solving, managing individual and team productivity and dynamics
+* Ability to manage numerous partners, including negotiations and optimization
+* Demonstrated ability to provide thought leadership and drive change across functions; highly developed program management and change management
+* Digital marketing or sales experience
+* Proficiency in Google Analytics
+* Strong financial and data analysis skills, for forecasting, full funnel analysis and executive reporting

 **Nice-to-have skills**

-* Consistent ability in uncovering new opportunities that deliver outsized returns
-* Strong financial modeling skills
+* Ability to build a brand
+* Ability to analyze competitive environment
+* Negotiation and persuasion expert
+* Proven ability to lead teams to achieve results, exercise independent judgment and handle unique situations to accomplish goals in tight time frames

 **Responsibilities**